-Amazon has confirmed it plans to push into the Australian retail market in a big way – a move that seems destined to have a significant impact on many local retailers.
+Back in June, Amazon had confirmed it plans to push into the Australian retail market in a big way – a move that seemed destined to have a significant impact on many local retailers.

-While it won't happen overnight, Credit Suisse tips the retail giant will take at least five percent of several retail categories within five years.
+Credit Suisse tipped the retail giant would take at least five percent of several retail categories within five years.

 Gartner retail supply chain analyst Thomas O'Connor indicated the scale of the threat: in the US, around 55% of online shoppers start at Amazon, and the company accounts for about one-third of online sales in that country.